DevKadyn/Lucid-Diffusion/README.md

 ## Change Log
+Release 1.2.1 - Sep 3rd, 2022 (Last Release)

+- Added in some more helpful documentation within the notebook.
+- Change some of the default settings to get new users started.
+- New way to authenicate with HuggingFace.
+Type your token into the string and it will auto authenicate each time instead of needing to retype it in.
+- Updated the license and credits section.
+- More code clean up and fixes.

 Release 1.2.0 - Aug 30th, 2022

 - Added in Google Colab weight sliders from -20 to 20 so you don't need to edit the code to change the weights.